LLCZeiders/WeatherApp/README.md

 # WeatherApp
-Gets the current weather for a certain zipcode weather folder contains weather icons
+Gets the current weather for a certain zipcode. weather folder contains weather icons